 - 7:45 PM Dancing

 - 10:00 PM Move to After Party

 If your guests have never been to Block Island before, you might want to prep them a bit.
 As part of the invitation package, you can include an FAQ that helps explain some of the following things for your guests:

 Being on an Island

-- Once on Block Island, there’s a few quirks to visiting the island.
-There’s one gas station that is typically open from 9-5 in the summer time, and then has more limited hours in the off seasons.
+- Once on Block Island, there are a few quirks to visiting the island.
+There’s one gas station that is typically open from 9-5 in the summertime, and then has more limited hours in the off-seasons.
 There is one grocery store, the Block Island Grocery, that has the basics you could need.

 - Make sure to educate your guests that the internet service is not great on the island no matter where you go.
 The best option if they require internet service for work or other reasons is to go to the Block Island Beach House (or stay there!), or use the library WiFi.
 Both are accessible outdoors at their locations.